acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 Temperature
 ^^^^^^^^^^^
-All tests have been performed outside in southern Swedish winter conditions (around 0 degrees Celsius ambient temperature) while the sensor was calibrated in indoor conditions.
+All parking tests have been performed outside in southern Swedish winter conditions (around 0 degrees Celsius ambient temperature) while the sensor was calibrated in indoor conditions.
 So a temperature difference slightly below 20 degrees was experienced without issue.

+Obstruction Detection
+^^^^^^^^^^^^^^^^^^^^^
+The obstruction detection has been tested in a temperature oven by first calibrating in ambient (25 degrees) and then heating/cooling and performing an obstruction in regular intervals.
+The obstruction (under default settings) works to 22 degrees deviation, where the sensor start to report constant obstruction.

 Ref App Configuration